Alg1d/php-dev-codex/README.md

 It stands for **Architectural Decision Record**, but in this case it's just **Any Decision Record** to make it simple.
 It's the rules you decide to apply to your project.

+I work on projects based on Service-Oriented Architecture (SOA), so ADRs are directly related to it.
+Services are responsible for the business logic of one specific entity or discrete unit of functionality.
+For example, `UserService` is responsible for all the logic related to the user entity, while `SecurityService` is responsible for all the logic related to the authentication functionality.

 ### Model without defaults

 Model[^1] properties mustn't contain default values.
 Service must handle the model properties.